svanderburg/dysnomia/README.md

   [Axis2](http://axis2.apache.org) container.
 * `ejabberd-dump`.
 Deploys an [Ejabberd](http://www.ejabberd.im) configuration
   database.
-* `fileset`.
-Deploys a directory on the filesystem that is populated with static/immutable and dynamic/mutable files.
 * `iis-webapplication`.
 Deploys a web application in a document root folder of the [Internet Information Services](http://www.iis.net) (IIS) server.
 * `mongo-database`.
 Deploys a [MongoDB](http://www.mongodb.org) database inside